 Seemingly minor car problems, like a flat tire, can put you and your family at risk of getting into a traffic accident.

-You can easily discover these problems and remedy them if you check the car regularly.
+You can easily discover and remedy these problems if you check the car regularly.

-A routine inspection will keep your family safe, as well as help, maintain the condition of your vehicle.
+A routine inspection will keep your family safe and help maintain your vehicle’s condition.

 Keep a Cleaning Kit in Your Car